Who says you have to work until you’re 65?

 2. It Removes the Constraints of Time & Money

 Most people live their lives shackled by two constraints: time and money.
 They work full-time, so their schedule and free time are dictated by their work, and their money is dictated by their earnings from that work.

 But financial independence and retiring early remove those constraints.
 When work becomes optional, you regain complete control over your schedule and time.
 You can work part-time, set your own hours, or not work at all.
 You can earn more money by working more hours or switching to higher-paying work if you like.
 It’s up to you.

 3. It Allows You to Pursue Dream Work

 When money no longer dictates your career decisions, more possibilities open up before you.
-You achieve real freedom: freedom to stay at home with your kids, pursue your dream job, or volunteer full-time, for example.
+You achieve real freedom: the freedom to stay at home with your kids, pursue your dream job, or volunteer full-time, for example.

 I’ve wanted to write novels ever since I was a kid.
 But I didn’t do it because I didn’t want to be a starving artist.
 As I make progress toward financial independence, that fear has started receding into the background.
 Even if I publish a novel that bombs and my mother is the only buyer, I still wouldn’t starve.

 What would you do if you had enough money to pay your bills for the rest of your life?
 Unless you already have your dream job, you’d probably do something different.
 And that “something different” is what becomes possible when you’re financially independent.